skip to Main Content

 365 st legerThe St Leger Stakes is the stand out Group 1 flat race of the festival.
 The race is the 5th of the five ‘classics’ in the season as well as the third and final leg of the Triple Crown (with the Epsom Derby and the 2000 Guineas) and fillies Triple Crown (with the Epsom Oaks and 1000 Guineas).
 The St Leger is the oldest of all the classic races, dating back to 1776, and also the longest of them all, run over 1 mile and 6 furlongs (just under 3km).

 The 2024 festival is sponsored by Betfred with prize money for for the winner of the St Leger expected to approach £425,000 with an overall purse in excess of £775k.
-The 2023 race was won by the Aidan O’Brien trained horse Continuous ridden by Ryan Moore.
+The 2024 race was won by the Aidan O’Brien trained horse Jan Brueghel ridden by Sean Levey.
+That is the fourth time Aidan O’Brien has won the race since 2017 and the eighth time overall.

 As the last major flat race of the season the St leger attracts a lot of betting as punters have had the whole season to study the horses in the best form.
 As usual don’t just bet with any old bookie, visit this page for the best ante-post promotions and latest deals updated daily through the festival.